youssefBelamine/product-management-app-laravel-12-react-js-starter-kit/README.md

 ## ✨ Features

-- 🧩 Add, edit, and delete products
+- 🧩 List paginated products with the options of Add, edit, and delete
 - 🖼️ Upload and preview product images
 - 📦 Manage stock and price
 - 💬 Display validation and success messages